 Honey

-You can use any type of honey, but if you're in Hawaii or planning to visit soon, I would make the extra effort to get local Hawaiian honey.
+You can use any type of honey, but if you're in Hawaii or planning to visit soon, try get local Hawaiian honey.

 We usually use honey from Big Island Bees - the honey comes from their farm on the Big Island aka Hawaii Island.